Gorgonx7/sarama/Consumer-implementation.md

-This page will serve to document the broader design of Sarama's consumer (aka consumer-ng or multiconsumer) which hasn't yet landed in master yet (see [PR #222](https://github.com/Shopify/sarama/pull/222)).
+This page will serve to document the broader design of Sarama's consumer

 ### Overview